Ahnenerbe: Formation

-Its official mission as twofold.
+The organization's official mission was twofold.
 Its first purpose was to reveal new evidence for the accomplishments of the ancestors of the modern Germans "using exact scientific methods".
 Its second purpose was to convey its findings to the German public through magazine articles, books, museum exhibits, and scholarly conferences.

 According to Pringle, it was however "in the business of myth-making", repeatedly "distorting the truth and churning out carefully tailored evidence to support the racial ideas of Adolf Hitler."
 Some members of the Ahnenerbe consciously altered their evidence and interpretations to match Hitler's beliefs; others appear to have been unaware of how their adherence to Nazi doctrine was shaping their interpretations.